CZ-NIC/knot-resolver/doc/user/config-defer.rst

 It also allows setting a hard timeout on a continuous computation on a single request.

-The time measurements are taken into account only for TCP-based queries (including DoT and DoH), as the source address of plain UDP can be forged.
+The time measurements are taken into account only for TCP-based queries (including DoT and DoH), except for hard timeout which is applied for both, as the source address of plain UDP can be forged.
 We aim to spend half of the time for UDP without prioritization and half of the time for non-UDP with prioritization,